huawei-noah/noah-research/NLP/text2code_mrpt/README.md

 |                  | partial    | --predict_code=True, --prefix_lm=True, --separate_some_embeds="python_tokens.txt"         |
 |                  | full       | --predict_code=True, --prefix_lm=True, --separate_embeds=True                             |

-You can run the `run_model.sh` script by appending the necessary additional arguments for each objective described in the above table.
+You can run `run_model.sh` by appending the necessary arguments for each objective described in the above table.

-## Evaluation

-In the paper, we evaluated models on [HumanEval](https://github.com/openai/human-eval) and [MBPP](https://github.com/google-research/google-research/tree/master/mbpp) based on functional correctness, using the [CodeGeeX](https://github.com/THUDM/CodeGeeX) framework.
-We provide simpler code (compared to the framework) for generation via the `run_generation_greedy.sh` and `run_generation_samples.sh` scripts.
-For further details on evaluation, check the [evaluation_guide](evaluation_guide.md) guide.

-For measuring **incremental pass@k** we provide the augmented HumanEval and BPP datasets.

 ## Released Models